archimedes-projects/archimedes-maven-micronaut/micronaut-java-parent/README.md

     ...
 ```

-As you can see in the example the version of this module correspond with the Micronaut version that you want to use.
+As you can see in the example, the version of this module corresponds with the Micronaut version that you want to use.

 ## Integration tests